borglab/gtsfm/rtf_vis_tool/README.md

 - `react-scripts` : used to run the application when user types `npm-start`
 - `react-three-fiber`: allows for 3D rendering in the browser
 - `react-xarrows`: renders arrows in the landing page graph (`DivGraph.js`)
 - `three` : required by the `react-three-fiber` dependency to run properly
+- `enzyme` & `enzyme-adapter-react-16` : used to write unit tests for React.js components

 package-lock.json
 - Essentially, the need for this is that on top of just a general listing of dependencies (defined in `package.json`), this file goes one step deeper and describes the dependency tree along with the ordering of installation of dependencies so that the every user can run the application in exactly the same manner.
 Read here for more details regarding why `package-lock.json` must be checked in: